 Beyond surviving ovarian cancer there is quality of life, which can be equally as important.
 This is especially true because ovarian cancer treatment can extend for a long period of time.
 To achieve the best quality of life after a diagnosis of ovarian cancer, a personalized treatment plan is crucial to beat your cancer and thrive.
 In addition, the treatment plan must evolve as time goes on.
 By focusing on you as an individual, and not just on your cancer, we guide you every step of the way.
-At the Gynecologic Oncology Institute, we specialize in helping you plan out the best outcomes possible based not just on your cancer but also on your body, mind and spirit.
+We specialize in helping you plan out the best outcomes possible based not just on your cancer but also on your body, mind, and spirit.

 Active Prevention is possible